GenieFramework/Genie.jl/README.md

 Our table is ready!

 #### Defining the model
 Now it's time to edit our model file at "app/resources/books/Books.jl".
-Another convention is SearchLight is that we're using the pluralized name ("Books") for the module -- because it's for managing multiple books.
-And within it we define a type, called Book -- which represents an item and maps a row in the underlying database.
+Another convention in SearchLight is that we're using the pluralized name ("Books") for the module -- because it's for managing multiple books.
+And within it we define a type, called `Book` -- which represents an item and maps to a row in the underlying database.

 The `Books.jl` file should look like this:
 ```julia